OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 - Use an external USB WiFi card as an access point and user your machine built-in WiFi to connect to the target network (can be vice-versa).
 - Use a separate access point and redirect the traffic to your machine.

 The scenario with an external USB card require that the WiFi card has the capability to create an access point.
 Additionally, you need to install some tools and/or configure the network to enforce a man-in-the-middle position (see below).
+You can verify if your WiFi card has AP capabilities by using the command `iwconfig` on Kali Linux:

+    ```shell
+    $ iw list | grep AP
+    ```

 The scenario with a separate access point requires access to the configuration of the AP and you should check first if the AP supports either:

 - port forwarding or